sbormann/ioBroker.iqontrol/README.md

 * Set Readonly-Flag
 * Set Invert-Flag
 * Set a datapoint id, where target values are written to (if you have different data points for the actual and the target value)
+* Modify unit of datapoint, seperate for zero, singular and plural values
-* Modify unit of datapoint
+* Modify min and max of datapoint
 * Modify type of datapoint
 * Modify role of datapoint
 * Set or modify a Value-List